polarfire-soc/polarfire-soc-documentation/asymmetric-multiprocessing/ihc.md

 - Four are dedicated for communication between the monitor hart (E51) and applications harts (U54's) using the Hart Software Services (HSS)
 - One is assigned for communication between two software contexts at operating system level using the RPMsg protocol

-The six remaining channels are not used by the software.
+The five remaining channels are not used by the software.
 These free channels could be used to extend the inter-hart communication if required.

-Each IHC channel is divided into two unidirectional subchannels that provide a signaling mechanism between a "sender" and a "receiver" hart.
+Each IHCC is divided into two unidirectional subchannels that provide a signaling mechanism between a "sender" and a "receiver" hart.

 Each subchannel consists of: